mgifford/drupal-security/src/drupal.rst

 weekly basis and **do not hack core**!
 If you plan to distribute your live site so that you can do testing or development outside of a controlled environment, consider building a `sanitized version of the database`_.
 This is especially important if you have user information stored in the database.
-For many government sites this may not be necessary.
+If absolutely all information on the site is public, this may not be necessary.

 .. _Verify Drupal file permissions on the server: https://drupal.org/node/244924
 .. _ClamAV: https://drupal.org/project/clamav